 AMCI's SMD17E2 Networked Series is available with an optional incremental or absolute encoder for move verification and closed-loop feedback.

 If you're seeking flexibility, AMCI's SMD17E2 Networked Series scores high marks.
-We've made it easy to add stepper axes wherever you need them on your EtherNet/IP, Modbus-TCP, or Profibus network, just plug in another SMD17E2 Networked Series and configure your motion axis over the network with our simple web server - done.
+We've made it easy to add stepper axes wherever you need them on your EtherNet/IP, Modbus-TCP, or Profibus network, just plug in another SMD17E2 Networked Series and select your network with our simple web server - and you're ready to go.

 E2 Technology by AMCI is an innovative new multi-protocol approach to Ethernet distributed I/O. Supported protocols include EtherNet/IP™, Modbus-TCP, and PROFINET.